I would like to introduce you to the newest member of my family

 Here are four infusions I got started last night:

-Infusions, photo by Michael Paydos http://dazedandinfused.wordpress.com
+Infusions, photo by Michael Paydos https://dazedandinfused.wordpress.com

 From left to right: 2 quarts of orange infused vodka, 1 quart grapefruit infused vodka, 3 cups intensely sour crabapple infused vodka, and lastly 3 cups of cantaloup infused vodka.
 The latter two will have posts in the future.
 Both the previous follow the basic recipe I used last time.
 I got a bag of organic valencia oranges the other day, mostly so I could have some amazing fresh squeezed juice.
 Valencias tend to have very thin skin that doesn’t peel well, requiring a zester to do the job well.
 Grapefruit fortunately peels quite well.